okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/uischema/index.md

 <ApiLifecycle access="ie" />

-The Okta UI Schema API provides an interface to dictate how inputs are displayed on a form.
+The Okta UI Schema API allows you to control how inputs appear on a form.

 ## Get started